 In the forest, leaves fall, decompose, and build up to create highly organic soil, just the kind you’d want in your garden.
 But we see homeowners raking leaves only to bag them for trash pick up.
 What a waste!
-Instead, reuse them to build better soil.
+Instead, #LeaveTheLeaves to rebuild soil and provide habitat.

 For all our recycling tips, avoid leaves from the street or curb.
 They’re probably contaminated with car oil and fuel.
 Use the ones from your lawn and garden instead.